magento/merchdocs/src/stores/compliance-ccpa.md

 (2) Any entity that controls or is controlled by a business, as defined in paragraph (1), and that shares common branding with the business.
 “Control” or “controlled” means ownership of, or the power to vote, more than 50 percent of the outstanding shares of any class of voting security of a business; control in any manner over the election of a majority of the directors, or of individuals exercising similar functions; or the power to exercise a controlling influence over the management of a company.
 “Common branding” means a shared name, servicemark, or trademark.

-**If your business meets any of these requirements, follow the steps outlined in the next topic, [CCPA Compliance Guide for Magento Merchants]({% link stores/compliance-ccpa-guide-merchants.md -%}).**
+**If your business meets any of these requirements, follow the steps outlined in the next topic, [CCPA Compliance Guide]({% link stores/compliance-ccpa-guide.md -%}).**

 If your business does not meet these requirements, we recommend that you consider this consumer protection measure as a best practice.